-When turned on, the origin will be visible in the 2D view as a crosshair meeting at the (0,0) point of the current view.
+When turned on, the origin will be visible in the 2D view at as a crosshair meeting at the (0,0) point of the current view.
 It will only be visible if the centre point is visible in the current view.

-Note: In all 2D views , there is no perspective applied to the zones so if e.g. zones are directly on top of each other, this will not necessarily be instantly obvious.
-Other views and or the 3D Viewer 17 and 3D Editor 3D
+Note: In all 2D views, there is no perspective applied to the zones so if e.g. zones are directly on top of each other, this will not necessarily be instantly obvious.
+Other views and or the 3D Viewer and 3D Editor and be used to get a fuller idea of the dimensions of a building.

-the 3D Viewer mand 3D Editor 3

-can be used to get a fuller idea of

-the dimensions of a building.